 If you’re planning to teach English in Thailand you probably have one burning question: ‘How much money do you need to live in Thailand?’.

-The basic TEFL wage for new teachers in Thailand is usually around 30,000 Baht per month, with those experienced able to earn much more than this, but it’s hard to find a higher wage if you have less than a year or 2 of experience.
+The basic TEFL wage for new teachers in Thailand is usually around 30,000 Baht per month.
+If you have experience you should be able to earn more than this, but schools tend to need around 1-2 years of experience before they will start offering higher wages initially.

-Now when it come to how much you’ll need to live on you are likely to here a variety of figures, from as little as 20,000 Baht per month, up to and beyond 50,000 Baht per month.
+Now, when it comes to how much you’ll need to live on, you are likely to hear a variety of figures mentioned.
+These can range from as little as 20,000 Baht per month, all the way up to 50,000 Baht per month!
 The truth is, it all depends on the lifestyle you are looking for.
+If you wanted to only eat Western food and live in the most exclusive districts, you’ll be paying a lot more per month (naturally).
+If you’re happy to sample the amazing local cuisine and opt for more standard (still lovely!) accommodation, you’ll easily be able to enjoy life on a new teacher wage.

-Here’s a quick breakdown of the possible bills and expenditures you’ll find in Thailand (bearing in mind that the exchange rate in the early part of 2013 was 44 Baht to £1 UK, and 28 Baht to $1 US).
+Here’s a quick breakdown of the possible bills and expenditures you’ll experience, living in Thailand (bearing in mind that the exchange rate in early 2022 is 43 Baht to £1 UK, 34 Baht to $1 US, and 2 Baht to 1 ZAR).

-Once you start looking at 10,000 to 15,000 Baht per month you are allowing for a far more modern and comfortable house or apartment, and anything beyond that you are heading into the realms of luxury.
+Once you start looking at 10,000 to 15,000 Baht per month you are allowing for a far more modern and comfortable house or apartment, and anything beyond that you are heading into the realms of serious (and unnecessary) luxury.

-Utility bills are generally cheap in Thailand, you may have to pay a little towards water, and if you have to pay for your own WIFI you are looking at anything from 200 to 600 Baht per month for a fast connection.
+Utility bills are generally cheap in Thailand.
+You may have to pay a little towards water and, if you have to pay for your own WIFI as well, you are looking at anything from 200 to 600 Baht per month for a fast connection.

-The most significant utility bill you’ll need to pay will be for electricity.
+The most significant utility bill you’ll need to pay for will be the electric one.
 This can vary greatly depending on how you live.
-I know TEFL in Thailand teachers who spend very little time at home, just watching a little TV before bed, and using their laptop and charging their phone, while sleeping under the constant blow of their fan, adding up to an electric bill around 500 Baht per month, sometimes even less.
-On the other hand I know some expats who spend a lot of time at home, playing with the latest gadgets, spending hours on the internet, and most significantly, leaving the air conditioning on for hours on end, including overnight while they sleep.
-Living like this you can easily rack up an electric bill close to 3000 Baht per month.
+There are TEFL teachers in Thailand teachers who spend more time exploring and eating out, so they end up spending very little time at home.
+The might just watch a little TV before bed, use their laptop, charge their phone, and sleep under the constant blow of their fan.
+These people tend to get electric bills of around 500 Baht per month, sometimes even less.
+On the other hand there are expats who spend a lot of time at home, playing with the latest gadgets, spending hours on the internet, and most significantly, leaving the air conditioning on for hours on end, including overnight while they sleep.
+Living like this you can easily rack up an electric bill close to 3,000 Baht per month.

 Food and Drink